top of page

 Her 2024 solo exhibition Leaves of Home explored ecological imagination in the era of climate crisis.
 The same year, she was invited to participate in the climate action group show hosted by the British Embassy and TEDxSeoul, in collaboration with SPRINTS.

-Her short video work Intentionally Left Blank (Sin Titulo) was screened by VisualContainerTV in Italy and received the Audience Award at the Pebbles Underground Film & Video Art Festival in Canada.
-The accompanying short story by the same title has also been featured in several international literary magazines.
-Additionally, she participated in a poetry-on-the-subway program commissioned by the City of Seoul, reimagining moments of urban life through a lyrical lens.
+Her short video work Intentionally Left Blank (Sin Título) was screened by VisualContainerTV in Italy and received the Audience Award at the Pebbles Underground Film & Video Art Festival in Canada.
+The accompanying short story by the same title has also been featured in several international literary magazines around the world.
+Additionally, she participated and won in a poetry-on-the-subway contest organized by the City of Seoul, reimagining moments of urban life through a lyrical lens.
+Her poem Tubakhae can be found in different stations around Seoul City.

 bottom of page